Evergrain

 Can I freeze the entire loaf?

 Yes you definitely can!
-When you're ready to reheat, try running it under water (yes! the whole loaf under water!) then baking at 350 for about 20-25 minutes.
+When you're ready to reheat, try running it under water (yes! the whole loaf under water!) then baking at 350 until warmed all the way through, this could take anywhere from 25 minutes to an hour.

 What type of ingredients do you use?